CENTRAL BOARD OF INDIRECT TAXES AND CUSTOMS (CBIC)

 (viii) Formula and mechanism for GST Compensation Cess has been finalized.

-(ix) Eighteen rules on composition, registration, input tax credit, invoice, determination of value of supply, accounts and records, returns, payment, refund, assessment and audit, advance ruling, appeals and revision, transitional provisions, anti-profiteering, E-way Bill, inspection, search and seizure, demands and recovery and offences and penalties have been recommended.
+(ix) Rules on composition, registration, input tax credit, invoice, determination of value of supply, accounts and records, returns, payment, refund, assessment and audit, advance ruling, appeals and revision, transitional provisions, anti-profiteering, E-way Bill, inspection, search and seizure, demands and recovery and offences and penalties have been recommended.

 (x) The following classes of taxpayers shall be exempted from obtaining registration:

 (xii) There shall be no requirement on payment of tax on advance received for supply of goods by all taxpayers.